GoogleCloudPlatform/cloud-hackathons/000-FAQ/gH-HowToAuthorAHack.md

 ## Coach Solutions

 This is where you put "the answers".
-There are usually multiple ways to solve a WTH Challenge.
+There are usually multiple ways to solve a gHack Challenge.
 The solutions you provide here should be example solutions that represent one way to solve the challenges.
 The solution resources might include a full working application, configuration files, populated templates, or other resources that can be used to demonstrate how to solve the challenges.

 Examples of Coach Solutions are:
 - Prerequisites for the Azure environment if needed.